 The number of patients mixing heroin with prescription drugs has also risen from 21 percent to 64 percent since 2008.
 Many patients drive from hours away to receive medication from methadone clinics helping them get through withdrawal.

-However, getting this treatment available for everyone in need has proven challenging for many treatment programs who don’t have the finances or resources to accommodate everyone.
+However, getting this treatment available for everyone in need has proven challenging for many treatment programs that don’t have the finances or resources to accommodate everyone.

 Limitations for Treatment